13 Oct Amazon Brand Registry: Protecting Registered Trademarks

 UPDATED Oct.
 23, 2018: This post was updated to reflect an important change in Amazon’s Brand Registry policies as the Brand Registry now accepts both federally registered word marks and design marks (i.e. logos).
 This is great news, read for more detail!

 Do you Sell on the Amazon.com?

-It turns out the catches really aren’t that bad, so it actually is pretty awesome.
+It turns out the catch really isn’t that bad, so it actually is pretty awesome.

 So Far, So Great

 We’ve had numerous clients who signed up for this service and thus far our experience has been positive.
 There is no hiding that trademark infringement is a significant issue within the Amazon marketplace.
 Fortunately, via the Brand Registry, Amazon is showing their willingness to ease seller’s concerns and take expeditious action to get infringers out of the marketplace.
 Bottom line, if you sell on Amazon and have a registered trademark, this service is certainly worth exploring.